drandreaskrueger/unchunk/README.md

 Then each concatenated 'targetname.ts' can be compressed with e.g. Handbrake.

+### NEW: Now with GUI

+    pip install gooey
+    python unchunkGooey.py

+If wxPython is not yet installed, see [Chris' instructions](https://github.com/chriskiehl/Gooey#installation-instructions).
+In Anaconda it is simply:

+    conda install wxpython

 ### Stay Tuned
 This is work in progress.
 More coming soon.